huazizi00-sudo/secret-message-board/README.md

 - After the countdown ends, click "🔓 Decrypt & View Message"
 - Sign the authorization in your wallet (EIP-712)
 - Wait for decryption to complete (~30-60 seconds)
-- View your secret number
+- View your secret message

 ### 5. Resubmit
 - After successful decryption, you can click "✏️ Submit Again"
-- Submitting a new number will overwrite the old data
+- Submitting a new message will overwrite the old data

 ---

 ## 🔒 Privacy & Security

 ### Privacy Guarantees
-- ✅ Numbers are encrypted using FHEVM on the frontend, plaintext never goes on-chain
+- ✅ Messages are encrypted using FHEVM on the frontend, plaintext never goes on-chain
 - ✅ On-chain data remains encrypted at all times
 - ✅ Only the user can decrypt (requires private key signature)
-- ✅ The contract cannot see the plaintext numbers
+- ✅ The contract cannot see the plaintext messages
 - ✅ Other users cannot decrypt your data

 ### Access Control